FNNDSC/pfdcm/README.md

 ### Run

-Assuming a completed configuration, start the `pfdcm` service with
+Assuming a completed configuration, start the `pfdcm` service from the root dir of the repo with

 ```bash
 docker run --name pfdcm  --rm -it -d                                            \